cop1000/actions-hello-world/responses/welcome.md

 - the action itself
 - a workflow that utilizes the action

+## Step 1: Add a Dockerfile

 Every GitHub Action runs in a Docker container and requires a Dockerfile.
 Let's add it now.

-Activity: Create a Dockerfile
+### :keyboard: Activity: Create a Dockerfile and open a pull request

 1. Create a branch.
-1. In your new branch, create a directory: `action-a`
+1. In your new branch, create a directory: `action-a`.
 1. In your new directory, create a file titled `Dockerfile`.
 1. Fill the Dockerfile with the content below:
     ```Dockerfile